JuanDT24/All-In/README.md

-# All-In
+###  Welcome to All-In!
-All-in is the best auction app for all those gambling addicts looking for the most interesting items on sale!
+All-in is an auction app people for people that are constantly looking for their favorite items at the best prices.